idris-lang/Idris-dev/docs/reference/packages.rst

 Using Package files
 ===================

-Given an Idris package file ``text.ipkg`` it can be used with the Idris compiler as follows:
+Given an Idris package file ``test.ipkg`` it can be used with the Idris compiler as follows:

 + ``idris --build test.ipkg`` will build all modules in the package